 - Problem: If your blog contains information that's random and useless to your readers, your "affiliate networking" links are between blogs filled with random and useless information, and all blogs are mainly designed to serve ads, to randomly redirect traffic to other websites and reward you for the traffic, or to sell fraudulent products or services to your readers.

-As an authoritative reference, I will provide the Spam Appeal Guidelines - January 2013, which cites "Affiliate marketing" as a known spam ("abusive / inappropriate content") category.
+As an authoritative reference, I will provide the Blogger Help Forum: [FAQ] What Types Of Blog Content Are Considered Abusive, By Blogger Spam Mitigation Policy?, which cites "Affiliate marketing" as a known spam ("abusive / inappropriate content") category.